luxonis/depthai-docs-website/_tutorials/object_det_mnssv2_training.md

 ### Step 3: Organize the Images for Training

 To train the network, you want to set aside some of the ground-truth images that can be used to evaluate the performance of the trainging run.
-That is to say, you don't want to use all of your dataset for training, as then you won't be able to effectively asses how training is running - as testing the network on the images it was trained on will not give you a realistic view of how the network will perform in the real world.
+That is to say, you don't want to use all of your dataset for training, as then you won't be able to effectively assess how training is running - as testing the network on the images it was trained on will not give you a realistic view of how the network will perform in the real world.

 To do so:
 1. Randomly select approximately 20% of your images and place them in a `test` folder together with the corresponding `.xml.` annotation files.
+If your dataset is small, select only 5-10% of images for the `test` folder.
 2. Place the remaining images in a `train` folder together with their annotations.
 3. Select a few extra images with no annotations to be used as an evaluation after the training is complete and place them in a `final_test_folder`
 4. Upload the three folders to your google drive